mdn/content/files/en-us/web/javascript/reference/statements/throw/index.md

 function ZipCodeFormatException(value) {
   this.value = value;
-  this.message = 'does not conform to the expected format for a zip code';
+  this.message = "does not conform to the expected format for a zip code";
-  this.toString = function() {
+  this.toString = function () {
     return this.value + this.message;
   };
 }